shalini-venkatesan/Project-Based-Experiment-AAI/README.md

 <H3>REGISTER NO. 212222240096</H3>
 <H3>DATE: 12.05.2024</H3>
 <H1 Align="center">Project Based Experiment<H1>

 <H3>Objective:<H3>

+ step 1:
+ Download facebook information form the settings

+ step 2:
+Store it in thr excel sheet

+ step 3:
+Import neccessary library in python

+ step 4:
-step 1: Download facebook information form the settings step 2: Store it in thr excel sheet step 3: Import neccessary library in python step 4: Sentiment analysis involves working out whether a piceof text is positive,negative or neutral step 5: VADER takes into account the intensity of the sentiment. step 6: A data frame is a 2-D structure in the form of a table step 7: End the program.
+Sentiment analysis involves working out whether a piceof text is positive,negative or neutral

+ step 5:
+VADER takes into account the intensity of the sentiment.

+ step 6:
+A data frame is a 2-D structure in the form of a table.

+ step 7:
+End the program.

 <H3>Program:</H3>

 ```py
 import pandas as pd
 import nltk